Lachee/discord-rpc-csharp/README.md

 **Source: Unity3D Game Engine**

 There is a Unity Package available for quick setup, which includes the editor scripts, managers and tools to make your life 100x easier.
 Simply download the package from the [Artifacts](https://ci.appveyor.com/project/Lachee/discord-rpc-csharp/build/artifacts) AppVoyer generates.
-This includes the native library and the managed library prebuilt, so you dont need to worry about a thing.
+This includes prebuilt native library and the managed library, so you don't need to worry about a thing.

 For building your own package, read the [building](#building) guide.

 ## Usage

 The Discord.Example project within the solution contains example code, showing how to use all available features.
 For Unity Specific examples, check out the example project included.
 There are 3 important stages of usage, Initialization, Invoking and Deinitialization.
-Its important you follow all 3 stages to ensure proper behaviour of the library.
+It's important you follow all 3 stages to ensure proper behaviour of the library.

 **Initialization**

 This stage will setup the connection to Discord and establish the events.
-Once you have done the intialization you can call `SetPresence` and other variants as many times as you wish throughout your code.
+Once you have done the initialization you can call `SetPresence` and other variants as many times as you wish throughout your code.
 Please note that ideally this should only run once, otherwise conflicts may occur with them trying to access the same discord client at the same time.
 ```csharp
 public DiscordRpcClient client;